L-oris/Chart_Project/README.md

 <br/>
 No CSS frameworks have been used for this project, just a ton of CSS, and the final result is really good.<br/>
 The app is totally responsive.
 Obviously big charts become quite difficult to display on small screens, but there's not really a solution to it.
+At the final step I decided to split my giant CSS file into smaller modules, each one related to a specific React component.
+Webpack settings have been modified in order to preprocess the '*.scss' files before build.
 ![](./public/README_gifs/responsive.gif)
 <br/>
 <br/>